skyvers/skyve-dev-guide/_pages/charts.md

 Note that this chart requires your user has no privileges for Audit records.

-### Extending ChartModel
+## Extending ChartModel

-`ChartModel` that yields a `ChartData` and mirrors the metadata declaration for a chart widget.
+`ChartModel` yields a `ChartData` and mirrors the metadata declaration for a chart widget.

 `ChartData` is an encapsulation of the categories, the values and the colours to use.
 Skyve provides a `ChartBuilder` class that can quickly implement the `ChartModel.getChartData()` method.
 A category can have a bucket and a value has an `AggregateFunction`, where `AggregateFunction` is the same used in `DocumentQuery` and exposed in the `ListGrid` summary row (Count, Sum, Avg, Min, Max).

-In this example, the ChartModel is extended so that user privileges can be temporarily elevated, so that the chart can be visible for users who do not ordinarily have access to the application Audit records.
-ChartBuilder is used to specify the bucketing, top and order of data for the chart.
+In this example, the `ChartModel` is extended so that user privileges can be temporarily elevated, so that the chart can be visible for users who do not ordinarily have access to the application Audit records. `ChartBuilder` is used to specify the bucketing, top and order of data for the chart.

-The `with` method specifies the source of the data for the ChartModel, and options include:
+The `with` method specifies the source of the data for the `ChartModel`, and options include:
 * ChartBuilder.with(moduleName, documentName)
 * ChartBuilder.with(MetaDataQuery)
 * ChartBuilder.with(DocumentQuery)